botto/parsley_js/README.txt

 ##Requirements

 1. Libraries module
-2. jQuery Update (Tested with jQuery 1.9, millage may vary with earlier versions of jQuery)
+2. jQuery Update (Tested with jQuery 1.9, mileage may vary with earlier versions of jQuery)
 3. Parsley.js 1.2.4